Learn the skills you need to pursue a career as a leader in your organization and the broader field of nursing.

 If your personal and career goals include moving into a leadership position, earning your Master of Science in Nursing Leadership could be a smart decision, preparing you to meet the unique challenges of healthcare management.

-Upon graduating from our Master of Science - Nursing Leadership program, you will have the skills necessary to provide care directly to patients, while also creating real, transformational change within your organization.
-Graduates specialize in one of five tracks: Clinical Research, Health Administration, Health Informatics, Health Policy, and Clinical Nurse Leader (CNL).
+Upon graduating from our Master of Science in Nursing Leadership program, you will have the skills necessary to provide care directly to patients, while also creating real, transformational change within your organization.
+Graduates specialize in one of five tracks: clinical research, health administration, health informatics, health policy, and clinical nurse leader (CNL).

 There are many reasons that you might decide to earn your Master of Science in Nursing Leadership.

-The primary reason that students choose to pursue an MSN in Nursing Leadership is that they have a desire to eventually move into a leadership or managerial role within the industry, which by its nature requires specific skills not necessarily covered in traditional MSN programs.
+The primary reason that students choose to pursue an MS in Nursing Leadership is that they have a desire to eventually move into a leadership or managerial role within the industry, which by its nature requires specific skills not necessarily covered in traditional MSN programs.
 This desire may stem from the drive to affect meaningful change or influence health policy, or it may stem from a desire for increased salary and job security that tend to come from leadership positions.

 At Regis College, all MSN students are expected to complete a core curriculum as well as a number of elective credits specific to their chosen concentration or track.
 The core curriculum consists of coursework in nursing theory, concepts of nursing leadership, organizational structure, research, ethics, the law, and more.